 Plan some spring-themed STEM activities to perk your older student’s interests.
 I love teaching tier II vocabulary and using these activities to give them a practical application of the words.
 Plus, you can target wh-questions, explain what happened, etc. The Educators Spin on It has a fun plastic eggs stem challenge.

-Stem Education Guide also has some great spring STEM activities that are not too difficult or costly!
+Stem Education Guide also has some great spring STEM activities that don’t look too difficult or costly!

 Talking about a flower life cycle is a great unit to plan in spring, and I cover all the videos, goals, and activities you can do HERE.